 The internet loves cats.
 That’s in indisputable fact.
 Type the word “cat” into any gif generator or image search, and you’ll be bombarded with moving pictures and hilarious memes dedicated to the majestic, fluffy creatures.
 But if your cat obsession is next-level, and you’re looking for an outlet to share that love with others, we’ve got just the place for you: CatCon, a one-of-a-kind cat-loving experience.
 The event is celebrating its fifth year in 2019, with a two-day extravaganza dedicated to all things cat.
 And this is no miniscule event, either.
 CatCon draws crowds of up to 18,000, and lures in celebrities of the human and feline kind.

 The founder of CatCon, Susan Michals, recently spoke to Nerdist about the purr-tastic convention.
 The lifelong cat-lover created the event back in 2015, after the success of her Cat Art Show, in an attempt to celebrate the animal and avoid negative connotations that come with cat ownership.
 “Fanaticism doesn’t have to be negative,” Michals explained.
 “It just means that you’re passionate.
-I’ve tapped into this community of animal lovers that are fanatically passionate about their pets, and it crosses over into how they live their lives.”
+I’ve tapped into this community of animal lovers that are fanatically being passionate about pets, and it crosses over into how they live their lives.”

 Here’s everything we learned about CatCon from Michals and what we can expect at this year’s event.